-If you are a new CMS family and enroll between October 5 and December 6, 2013, you will be mailed a letter with your student's ID number and PIN in order to participate in the First Magnet Lottery.
+If you are a new CMS family and enrolled before January 12, 2015, you will be mailed a letter with your student's ID number and PIN in order to participate in the First Magnet Lottery.
 If your child is a current CMS student, you will receive a letter with your ID number and PIN from your current school.
-Current and new CMS students can expect the letter in early January, 2014.
-New students who enroll December 9 – May 2, 2014 will be eligible to participate in the Second Magnet lottery March 10 – June 6, 2014 at 10:00pm.
+Current and new CMS students can expect the letter in mid-December.
+New students who enroll January 13- May 15, 2015 will be eligible to participate in the Second Magnet lottery March 9 - June 5, 2015 at 10:00pm.
 Visit the Applying to a Magnet School page for detailed instructions.

 All CMS students will be admitted to the magnet programs and schools based on a random number lottery if more students apply than the number of seats available.
 Scroll down this page for lottery FAQs.

 The CMS sibling guarantee only applies during the lottery.
 Students are not guaranteed sibling entry from the wait pool.
-CMS guarantees that siblings will be accepted into the same magnet program as other siblings in that family if the following criteria are met:
+CMS guarantees that siblings will be accepted into the same magnet school as older siblings in that family if the following criteria are met: